lrstanley/marill/README.md

    * Delete local and remote feature branches after merging.
    * Rebase frequently to incorporate upstream changes if you plan to do work in a feature branch.
    * Do not push huge commits.
 Break them out into smaller, more logical commits.
-   * Use a [pull request](https://github.com/Liamraystanley/marill/pulls) if you plan to havbe something reviewed, before committed.
+   * Use a [pull request](https://github.com/Liamraystanley/marill/pulls) if you plan to have something reviewed, before committed.
    * Good commit messages.
 No generic messages like `fixed`, or `this should be written better`.
 More `fix X issue (closes #X)` or `implement X (closes #X)`, etc.
    * If you've created more than one commit, [use `git rebase` interactively](https://help.github.com/articles/about-git-rebase/) to squash them into cohesive commits with good messages.